italia/Satosa-Saml2Spid/README.md

 ## Docker image

-You should customize the configuration before creating a Docker image but if you want to run a demo as-is you can use the example project as well with some compromise.
-Run your demo SP and your demo IdP (eg: [spid-saml-check](https://github.com/italia/spid-saml-check) or [spid-test-env2](https://github.com/italia/spid-testenv2)).
-Use their **metadata URLs** in the build command, as follow:
+You should [customize the configuration](https://github.com/peppelinux/Satosa-Saml2Spid#configure-the-proxy) before creating a Docker image but if you want to run a demo anyway, you can use the example project as well with some compromise.
+Run your demo SP and your demo IdP (eg: [spid-saml-check](https://github.com/italia/spid-saml-check) or [spid-test-env2](https://github.com/italia/spid-testenv2)) then use their **metadata URLs** in the build command, as follow:

 ````
 docker image build --tag saml2spid . --build-arg SP_METADATA_URL="http://172.17.0.1:8000/saml2/metadata" --build-arg IDP_METADATA_URL="http://172.17.0.1:8080/metadata.xml"